Holmfirth: Art week

 Holmfirth Art Week, with its July exhibition in the Civic Hall, raises money for Macmillan Cancer Relief.

 Holmfirth Festival of Folk

-The Holmfirth Festival of Folk takes place in May of each year, featuring a wide selection of folk music and Folk Dance acts from around the UK.
+The Holmfirth Festival of Folk takes place in May of each year, featuring a wide selection of folk music and folk dance acts from around the UK.
 Performances take place in a variety of indoor and outdoor venues throughout the town.

 Holmfirth Arts Festival

 Holmfirth Arts Festival is a multi-arts festival which celebrates Creativity, Ideas, People and Landscape in the Holme Valley.
 Its ticketed, community engagement, outdoor arts and arts in the landscape programmes take place throughout the year, culminating in an annual four-day festival on the second weekend in June.

 Brass bands

 The Holme Valley Brass Band Contest takes place each year at the civic hall.

+Notable people

+Actress Jessica Gunning, who won an Emmy Award for her role in Baby Reindeer, was born in Holmfirth in 1986.

 Surrounding villages

-Holmfirth constitutes a town of its own almost seven miles (11 km) south of the larger town of Huddersfield.
+Holmfirth is a town almost seven miles (11 km) south of the larger town of Huddersfield.
 While the town of Holmfirth itself is comparatively small, it is surrounded by several hamlets and villages.
-These neighbouring settlements are often collectively referred to as "Holmfirth" and include:- Austonley, Arrunden, Burnlee, Cinderhills, Cliff, Deanhouse, Netherthong, Gully, Flushhouse, Hade Edge, Thongsbridge, Upperthong and Washpit.
+These neighbouring settlements are often collectively referred to as "Holmfirth", and include Austonley, Arrunden, Burnlee, Cinderhills, Cliff, Deanhouse, Netherthong, Gully, Flushhouse, Hade Edge, Thongsbridge, Upperthong and Washpit.
 Many of these are located on Cartworth Moor.

-Other villages and hamlets within the Holmfirth post town include:- Brockholes, Fulstone, Jackson Bridge, Hepworth, Holme, Holmbridge, Honley, Meltham, Netherthong, New Mill, Scholes, Totties, Thongsbridge, Upperthong, Longley, Hade Edge, Underbank and Wooldale.
+Other villages and hamlets within the Holmfirth post town include Brockholes, Fulstone, Jackson Bridge, Hepworth, Holme, Holmbridge, Honley, Meltham, Netherthong, New Mill, Scholes, Totties, Thongsbridge, Upperthong, Longley, Hade Edge, Underbank and Wooldale.